Chandrashekhar Deshmukh: Career

 He started his political journey by as a member of Tilhan Utpadak Sahakari Samiti Parsodi in 1983.
 He served as sarpanch of Gram Panchayat Hirdi from 1988 to 1998.
 He served as Vice president of Zila Panchayat Betul district from 2005 to 2008.

 He then joined the Bharatiya Janata Party.
 He served as Prabhat Pattan in Mandal Mahamantri (1994-1996) and Mandal Adhyaksha (1996-1998).

 Member of Legislative Assembly

 In 1998, he defeated INC Cabinet Minister Ramji Mahajan for the Masod MLA seat of Madhya Pradesh.

 In 2013, he won his fourth assembly election for Multai constituency by the margin of 31,860 votes.

 As a Member of Legislative Assembly, he helped with many projects such as in his constituency and raised the issue of illegal land purchases.
 He added goddess Maa Tapti into Madhya Pradesh Gaan and Tapti Mahotsava to the Government's event calendar.

 Personal life

-Chandrashekhar Deshmukh married Suhasini Deshmukh.
-They have two children.
+Chandrashekhar Deshmukh is married to Suhasini Deshmukh.
+They have two children: Mamta and Gaurav.
+Gaurav has distinguished himself as a successful businessman.